Treatment effect estimation by comparing observed and predicted outcomes: conditions for valid inference and practical illustration: Methodology

 \paragraph*{Examples of violations} \begin{itemize} \item If smoking status is not included in the model but does increase the outcome risk \textit{and} there is a higher smoking prevalence in the pre-introduction population, compared to post-introduction.
 This would cause the model to overestimate risk when applied to the post-introduction population. \item If there are concurrent changes in treatment protocols (e.g., different opioid prescribing protocols between hospitals or over time) that influence the outcome but aren't included as predictors in the model. \item If there are differences in dose optimization strategies between populations, causing differences in the radiation dose to the larynx, and this dose does affect the outcome, but is not incorporated in the model.

 \end{itemize}

-\paragraph*{Case study} As described in section \ref{sec:casestudy-data}, the case study considers a situation where pre- and post-introduction samples came from the same center, so potential differences would primarily have arisen from temporal changes (in contrast to a situation where the pre-introduction sample used to develop the model was collected in a different hospital, for example).
+\paragraph*{Case study} As described in section \ref{sec:casestudy}, the case study considers a situation where pre- and postintroduction samples came from the same center, so potential differences would primarily have arisen from temporal changes.
 There were no notable changes regarding concurrent treatment strategies and changes in patient characteristics are small, as only a relatively short time span is considered.
-However, over time, dose optimization strategies improved, leading to reduced doses in nearly all organs, including those not explicitly included in the model.
-While the organs most relevant to the outcome of interest (dysphagia) are represented in the model, these temporal changes may still cause an \textit{overestimation} of predicted outcomes under photon therapy.
-This would result in an \textit{overestimation} of the treatment effect, meaning we might detect a larger benefit of protons than truly exists, due to the improvement of the dose planning under the standard treatment, i.e., photon therapy.
+A plausible violation would be that over time, dose optimization strategies improved, leading to reduced doses in nearly all organs, including those not explicitly included in the model.
+While the organs most relevant to the outcome of interest (dysphagia) are represented in the model, these temporal changes may still cause an overestimation of predicted outcomes under photon therapy.
+This would result in an overestimation of the treatment effect, meaning we might detect a larger benefit of protons than truly exists, due to the improvement of the dose planning under the standard treatment, i.e., photon therapy.

-Another important consideration that may influence the relation between covariates and the outcome, is whether in the population treated with protons, the \textit{photon plans} accurately represent what their photon plan would have been had they received photon therapy, i.e. that the quality of the photon plan is not impacted by the fact that the patient is selected for proton therapy.
-In the case study, it is likely that these plans are indeed realistic because these plans were created before treatment allocation decisions (proton vs. photon therapy) were made, making it unethical and unrealistic that poor photon plans were created.